jacebenson/familypage/README.md

 ### In Progress

-- [ ] Bug: The "families" and "events" are not hidden from everyone.
 - [x] Add UI to allow folks to invite members to family and to requst to join a family (medium)
   - [x] Moved "invite" to it's own page
   - [x] Added console log to show reset link when user resets password